Tropical Storm Ida a hurricane menace to New Orleans | Science-Environment

 - United States

+“Ida certainly has the potential to be very bad,” said Brian McNoldy, a hurricane researcher at the University of Miami.

+“It will be moving quickly, so the trek across the Gulf from Cuba to Louisiana will only take 1.5 days.''
+Friday morning, Ida's maximum sustained winds swiftly rose from 45 mph (75 kph) to 60 mph (95 (kph) as it moved away from Grand Cayman toward Cuba's Isle of Youth at about 15 mph (24 kph).
+Tropical storm-force winds extended as far as 80 miles (130 kilometers) from the center.

-Tropical Storm Ida has prompted a hurricane warning for New Orleans and a state of emergency for the state of Louisiana as it pushes across the Caribbean toward an initial strike on Cuba Friday.
+A hurricane watch for New Orleans and an emergency declaration for the state of Louisiana were declared.

-"Unfortunately, all of Louisiana's coastline is currently in the forecast cone for Tropical Storm Ida, which is strengthening and could come ashore in Louisiana as a major hurricane as Gulf conditions are conducive for rapid intensification," said Gov. John Bel Edwards said.
-"By Saturday evening, everyone should be in the location where they intend to ride out the storm.,'' the governor added.
+“Unfortunately, all of Louisiana's coastline is currently in the forecast cone for Tropical Storm Ida, which is strengthening and could come ashore in Louisiana as a major hurricane as Gulf conditions are conducive for rapid intensification,” said Gov. John Bel Edwards.

-The US National Hurricane Center said Ida was expected to cross the tobacco-rich western stretch of Cuba as a tropical storm starting Friday afternoon and then strengthen before reaching the Gulf Coast late Sunday or early Monday.
+“By Saturday evening, everyone should be in the location where they intend to ride out the storm,” the governor added.

+A hurricane watch was in effect from Cameron, Louisiana, to the Mississippi-Alabama border — including Lake Pontchartrain, Lake Maurepas and metropolitan New Orleans.

+Dangerous storm surge was also possible along the Gulf Coast.
+If it pushes a storm surge at high tide, Ida could overlap some levees, with 7 to 11 feet (2.1 to 3.4 meters) of water predicted from Morgan City, Louisiana, to Ocean Springs, Mississippi.

-"There is an increasing risk of life-threatening storm surge, damaging hurricane-force winds, and heavy rainfall Sunday and Monday, especially along the coast of Louisiana," the Hurricane Center said. ''Ida certainly has the potential to be very bad,'' said Brian McNoldy, a hurricane researcher at the University of Miami.
+“There is an increasing risk of life-threatening storm surge, damaging hurricane-force winds, and heavy rainfall Sunday and Monday, especially along the coast of Louisiana,” the hurricane center said.

-A hurricane watch was in effect for Cameron, Louisiana, to the Mississippi-Alabama border — including Lake Pontchartrain, Lake Maurepas, and metropolitan New Orleans.

-The mayor of Grand Isle, a Louisiana town on a narrow barrier island in the Gulf, called for a voluntary evacuation late Thursday ahead of Ida and said a mandatory evacuation would take effect Friday.
+The mayor of Grand Isle, a Louisiana town on a narrow barrier island in the Gulf, said a voluntary evacuation late Thursday would become mandatory on Friday.

-Late Thursday night, Ida had sustained maximum winds of 40 mph (65 kph) and was traveling northwest at about 12 mph (19 kph).
-It was centered about 65 miles (105 kilometers) southeast of Grand Cayman and 365 miles (585 kilometers) southeast of the western tip of Cuba.

-Tropical-storm-force winds extended as far as 70 miles (110 kilometers) from the center.
+The storm was forecast to drop up to 20 inches of rain over western Cuba, where deadly flash floods and mudslides were possible.
+By the time it reaches the central Gulf Coast Sunday afternoon, it could dump 8 to 16 inches (15 to 30 centimeters) of rain, with 20 inches in isolated areas, from southeast Louisiana to coastal Mississippi and Alabama through Monday morning.
+More heavy rains are likely across Mississippi when Ida moves inland, causing ''considerable flash, urban, small stream, and riverine flooding,'' the hurricane center said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)